SleepyWoodpecker/Rocket-GS-Assignment/readme.md

    2. Telegraf | Verify installation using `telegraf --version`

-2. On Mac, start the grafana server using `brew services start grafana`
+2. Start the granfana server
+   1. Mac: `brew services start grafana`

+   2. Windows: Navigate to the installation path of grafana.
+File path should look something like: `GrafanaLabs/grafana/bin/grafana-server.exe`

-3. In separate **new terminal windows**, start the telegraf agents using the following commands
+4. In separate **NEW TERMINAL WINDOWS**, start the telegraf agents using the following commands

    1. Sensor readings: `telegraf --config Grafana_Files/OctocouplerStates.conf`

    2. Octocoupler: `telegraf --config Grafana_Files/OctocouplerStates.conf`

-4. Run the python script to stream data to the telegraf server.
+5. Run a python script to stream the desired data to the telegraf servers.
 The following commands correspond to the python scripts for the following tasks:

    1. (Basic Setup) Test with random data: `python Grafana_Files/Grafana_Test_RandomVals.py`